Skip to content

 mode: 'http',

-writeEndpoint: 'https://api.myapp.com/tracker/ingest', // required
+writeEndpoint: 'https://api.myapp.com/tracker/events', // required

-readEndpoint: 'https://api.myapp.com/tracker/events', // optional
+readEndpoint: 'https://api.myapp.com/tracker', // optional

 pingEndpoint: 'https://api.myapp.com/health', // optional